Missing The Point

 Interesting Logs…

 For about the first time ever I actually looked at the MT activity log for this blog.
 It’s interesting to see the massive amount of spam I’m blocking with MT-Blacklist – between 50 and 100 comments or trackbacks blocked every day.
 The HTML entity block (which is now modified to block the use of numeric HTML entities for the letters e and o only due to it blocking too many trackbacks before) is by far and away the most effective – hopefully not too many of the things it’s blocking now are actual ham.
+Please let me know if you think you’ve been blocked inappropriately.

 Frog Genitals Are A-Okay For Brits